Anime Matsuri: Controversies

-The owners of Anime Matsuri have a history of not paying their partners, like Houston native Mike Udompongsuk, who lent tens of thousand of dollars to Anime Matsuri over the years but never saw reimbursement, and financially burning its guests, like the record label PS Company, which represented the Japanese rock star Miyavi in 2009.
+The owners of Anime Matsuri have a history of not paying their partners, like Houston native Mike Udompongsuk, who lent tens of thousands of dollars to Anime Matsuri over the years but never saw reimbursement, and financially burning its guests, like the record label PS Company, which represented the Japanese rock star Miyavi in 2009.
 Significant financial improprieties have also been alleged against the convention organizers.

-Voice actress Caitlin Glass attended Anime Matsuri 2014 as one of the guests, but refuses to have anything to do with the convention after due to poor organisation and treatment of the guests.
+Voice actress Caitlin Glass attended Anime Matsuri 2014 as one of the guests, but refuses to have anything to do with the convention due to poor organisation and treatment of the guests.
 Voice actor Matthew Mercer attended as a guest in 2008, and was told without warning to emcee for the opening ceremony.
 He left Anime Matsuri before the closing ceremony, which he was also presumed to emcee for, despite not being asked.

 After Anime Matsuri 2015, John Leigh, the convention's founder was accused of sexual harassment by several members of the Lolita fashion community.
 These include accusations of unwanted touching, slapping buttocks, sexual jokes, requesting nude photos, lifting up clothing and asking a woman when she last had an orgasm.
 The convention sent Tyler Willis, owner of YouTube channel Last Week Lolita News a cease and desist letter in early 2018 after reporting about John Leigh's sexual harassment.
-Boycott Anime Matsuri was formed in 2018 to inform about the conventions past actions, with guests such as Johnny Yong Bosch, Steven Universe voice actors, and Femm later canceling.
+Boycott Anime Matsuri was formed in 2018 to inform about the convention's past actions, with guests such as Johnny Yong Bosch, Steven Universe voice actors, and Femm later cancelling.
 Leigh apologized for his past actions.

-Anime Matsuri 2018 saw one con attendant walk around the convention wearing a full nazi costume and attending the Terrible Fanfiction Panel, where he read fanfiction about Anne Frank and made jokes about the Holocaust.

 In 2019, Houston mayor Sylvester Turner was part of the opening ceremony of Anime Matsuri where he said he expected there to be more than 40,000 attendants that year.
 Anime Matsuri reported an attendance number of 43,000 for that year, but these numbers have been disputed.
 Anime Matsuri has been accused of inflating the number of attendants in its yearly reports.
-Patrick Delahanty of AnimeCons.com has cited Anime Matsuri as the reason why they did not publish a list of the largest anime cons in the United States in 2019, as they did not want to reward Anime Matsuri for lying.
+Patrick Delahanty of AnimeCons.com cited Anime Matsuri as the reason why they did not publish a list of the largest anime cons in the United States in 2019, as they did not want to reward Anime Matsuri for lying.
 Anime Matsuri has been retroactively removed from all of AnimeCons.coms previous reports on the largest anime cons of North America, citing the "significant discrepancies" between the numbers reported by the con, and the number of tickets sold according to the venue.

 Mayor Turner returned to open the 2021 convention, but his appearance and support of the convention triggered controversy.
+Concerns were raised in 2025 due to the proposed Texas Senate Bill 20, which creates new criminal offenses for obscene content depicting children and how it would affect the convention.

 Event history

+Anime Matsuri Mini

+Anime Matsuri Mini is a two-day anime convention held during February at the Houston Marriott Sugar Land and Sugar Land Town Square in Sugar Land, Texas.